Kirkirillka/ansible-role-openvpn/README.md

 =========
 [![Build Status](https://travis-ci.org/kyl191/ansible-role-openvpn.svg?branch=master)](https://travis-ci.org/kyl191/ansible-role-openvpn)

 This role installs OpenVPN, configures it as a server, sets up networking (either iptables or firewalld), and can optionally create client certificates.
+Also can enable client-side routes to access networks behind a VPN client - this is a way to establish Side-to-Side VPN.

 Tested OSes [(TravisCI)](https://travis-ci.org/kyl191/ansible-role-openvpn):
 - Fedora 28+
 - CentOS 7

+Manually tested on:
+- CentOS 7
+- Debian 10

 Requirements